goruck/smart-zoneminder/README.md

 # Contact
 For questions or comments about this project please contact the author goruck (Lindo St. Angel) at {lindostangel} AT {gmail} DOT {com}.

+# Acknowledgements
+The alarm uploader was inspired by Brian Roy's [Zoneminder-Alert-Image-Upload-to-Amazon-S3](https://github.com/briantroy/Zoneminder-Alert-Image-Upload-to-Amazon-S3).
+The general approach of triggering an AWS Step function by an image uploaded to S3 to be analyzed by Rekognition was modeled after Mark West's [smart-security-camera](https://github.com/markwest1972/smart-security-camera).

+Thank you Brian and Mark!

 # Appendix